About Steve - G3ZPS

 I am Fellow of the prestigious IET (Institute of Engineering and Technology) and have my own company - Steve Shorey Associates Ltd, for technology consulting and project management - which keeps me going ..Oh yeah and I also play the guitar quite a lot!!

 I also enjoy studying and learning about history, music and science...what I don't care for are ham radio contests, and the relentless pursuit of collecting squares and countries..sitting in front of a radio screaming 'CQ CONTEST' for hours on end, or shouting over and over again in a DX pile up do not seem like pleasurable experiences to me.
 If the RSGB polled its membership I wonder how many would have contesting at the top of their list in ham radio activities ? - we will never know.
-I am proud to say that after 47 years in the hobby I dont have any ham radio awards at all !
+I am proud to say that after over 48 years in the hobby I dont have any ham radio awards at all !.
+Not a fan of mega processing on SSB audio either - some stations appear to have more audio processing than I use in my music studio.
+I guess my ears are used to the sound of normal SSB over 55 years of listening - and whilst limited processing is fine, adding tons of reverb of even echo (yup I've heard it from UK SSB stations) is laughable - CB anyone?

 ALL CHANGE IN HAM RADIO COMMUNICATIONS TECHNOLOGY